 Is ACCO Brands's ROCE Good?

 ROCE can be useful when making comparisons, such as between similar companies.
-It appears that ACCO Brands's ROCE is fairly close to the Commercial Services industry average of 10%.
-Setting aside the industry comparison for now, ACCO Brands's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
+Using our data, ACCO Brands's ROCE appears to be around the 9.3% average of the Commercial Services industry.
+Aside from the industry comparison, ACCO Brands's ROCE is mediocre in absolute terms, considering the risk of investing in stocks versus the safety of a bank account.
 Investors may wish to consider higher-performing investments.

-ACCO Brands has total assets of US$2.8b and current liabilities of US$599m.
-As a result, its current liabilities are equal to approximately 22% of its total assets.
-This is a modest level of current liabilities, which would only have a small effect on ROCE.
+ACCO Brands has total liabilities of US$478m and total assets of US$2.7b.
+Therefore its current liabilities are equivalent to approximately 18% of its total assets.
+This very reasonable level of current liabilities would not boost the ROCE by much.

 What We Can Learn From ACCO Brands's ROCE